 On album, the Shiren the Wanderer soundtrack ended up taking a somewhat circuitous route.
 An album containing synth arrangements and one live orchestral medley of the SNES compositions was released on December 20 1995 (one day before Sugiyama’s Dragon Quest VI album with the London Philharmonic Orchestra!)
-The game’s music was later ported for Game Boy title Mystery Dungeon: Shiren the Wanderer GB, as well as for the Nintendo 64’s Shiren the Wanderer 2.
-Those two scores were included on a 20th anniversary album release by Chunsoft – but not the SNES version, for some reason.
+The game’s music was later ported for Game Boy title Mystery Dungeon: Shiren the Wanderer GB and the Nintendo 64’s Shiren the Wanderer 2.
+Those two scores were included on a 20th-anniversary album release by Chunsoft – but not the SNES version, for some reason.

-What’s particularly striking about the Shiren the Wanderer soundtrack is the way it creates a highly original, enthralling sound world that’s completely in support of the game’s aesthetic.
+What’s particularly striking about the Shiren the Wanderer soundtrack is how it creates a highly original, enthralling sound world that’s entirely in support of the game’s aesthetic.
 Sugiyama mines the timbres of his solo instruments to evoke a mood that is both down-to-earth and spiritual, using sounds that seem to have travelled across the depths of time.
 Listen to “Crooked Boulder Valley Kigan”, where Sugiyama retains interest through nothing but an extended shakuhachi solo with its jagged, non-melodic (to Western ears) progression.
-Like on Stephane Picq’s Atlantis: The Lost Tales, only a single instrument is required to conjure an ancient culture’s wisdom and tradition.
-This contrast between earthly and otherworldly concerns (which are really just two sides of the same coin) is spelled out more clearly on “Summit Town” and “The Valley Campsite”, where rustic introductions lead into star-gazing, yet still homely B sections with unexpectedly chromatic string harmonies.
+Like on Stéphane Picq and Pierre Estève’s Atlantis: The Lost Tales, only a single instrument is required to conjure an ancient culture’s wisdom and tradition.
+This contrast between earthly and otherworldly concerns (which are really just two sides of the same coin) is spelt out more clearly on “Summit Town” and “The Valley Campsite”, where rustic introductions lead into star-gazing, yet still homely B sections with unexpectedly chromatic string harmonies.

 What’s even more impressive is how Sugiyama manages to unify not just Eastern and Western styles as well as earth and heaven on the Shiren the Wanderer soundtrack, but yet still more tonal contrasts.
 His town themes are predictably idyllic but still immensely creative.
 Take “Bamboo Forest Village Tabigara”, where chromatic, ostinato-like woodwind chords underneath the shamisen lead give the music a subtly haunting and ritualistic, almost religious mood.
 Still more original are Sugiyama’s dungeon tracks.
 There’s a wealth of highlights to choose from, be it “Neburi Mine”’s unexpectedly majestic string orchestrations, “Trial Caves”’ unpredictably proceeding shakuhachi solo that leaves the destination of this journey into the dark unclear, or “Mountain Spirit Cave” with its intriguingly agitated disposition and skittish changes of Eastern/Western melody leads.
 And let’s not forget that Sugiyama somehow manages to make the inclusion of electric guitar on “Monster House” and “Mountain Spirit Cave 2” work!